Acronix98/Superstar/README.md

 # Superstar
-Superstar is a Super Mario Odyssey mod for NSML created by Acronix98.
+Superstar is a series of Super Mario mods for NSML created by Acronix98.